Hastings mayor transported to Mary Lanning intensive care

 He was in quarantine during the council’s Sept.
 28 meeting.

-“Luckily, our fevers broke and we were able to come out of quarantine after consulting with the health department — again, we are not contagious,” Stutte wrote.
-“We’ve been told that we will experience shortness of breath, fatigue and fogginess for a while and I’m here to reiterate that this virus should not be taken lightly.”
+“Luckily, our fevers broke and we were able to come out of quarantine after consulting with the health department — again, we are not contagious,” Stutte wrote at the time.
+“We’ve been told that we will experience shortness of breath, fatigue and fogginess for a while and I’m here to reiterate that this virus should not be taken lightly,” he wrote at the time.

-Since the pandemic began in March 2020, Stutte has moderated several news conferences, mostly online, with local government, health care and public health leaders to dissemininate COVID-19-related information to the community.
+Since the pandemic began in March 2020, Stutte has moderated several news conferences, mostly online, with local government, health care and public health leaders to disseminate COVID-19-related information to the community.

 Commented